RTÉ News checks the public's motoring knowledge with a question from the new driver theory test.

-The new test is being introduced for anyone applying for a provisional driving licence.
+A new theory test is being introduced for anyone applying for a provisional driving licence.
 Learner drivers will, in future, have to pass a driving theory test before they can take to the road.

 1 in 5 drivers currently hold a provisional licence in this country

-The tests will be available from 11 June, 2001 but existing provisional licence holders are exempt.
+The new test will be available from 11 June, 2001 but existing provisional licence holders are exempt.

-The initiative has been welcomed by the Automobile Association, although Conor Faughnan from the AA said the cost of the touch screen theory test - at £25.20 - is too expensive.
+The initiative has been welcomed by the Automobile Association, although Conor Faughnan from the AA says the cost of the touch screen theory test - at £25.20 - is too expensive.

 Minister Bobby Molloy (2001)

-Minister Bobby Molloy says the Driver Theory Test will become
+Bobby Molloy says the Driver Theory Test will become,

 Mandatory and a major feature of our system.

-An RTÉ News report by Deirdre MacCarthy broadcast on this day 24 April 2001.
+An RTÉ News report broadcast on this day 24 April 2001.
 The reporter is Deirdre McCarthy.